Control of continuous-mode single-photon states: a review: Continuous-mode single-photon states

-Hence, $\Omega$ is the frequency bandwidth of the single-photon wavepacket.
-In contrast to the full excitation of a two-level atom by a single photon of rising exponential pulse shape, the maximal excitation probability of a two-level atom by a single photon of Gaussian pulse shape is around 0.8 which is achieved at $\Omega = 1.46\kappa$, see, e.g., \cite{SAL09, WMS+11, YJ14, PZJ16}.
+In contrast to the full excitation of a two-level atom by a single photon of rising exponential pulse shape \eqref{50}, the maximal excitation probability of a two-level atom by a single photon of Gaussian pulse shape \eqref{51} is around 0.8 which is achieved at $\Omega = 1.46\kappa$, see, e.g., \cite{SAL09,WMS+11,YJ14,SZX16,PZJ16}.

+For a mathematical theory of how to generate a single-photon of a prescribed temporal pulse, interested readers may refer to \cite{GZ15b}.
+For physical generation of a single photon of rising exponential pulse shape, interested readers may refer to \cite{QPB+15,OOM+16}.